Gradient descent provably escapes saddle points in the training of shallow ReLU networks: Introduction

 \begin{theorem} Let $N \in \N$, $\timeZero,\timeOne \in \R$ satisfy $\timeZero < \timeOne$ and $N/2 \in \N$, for every $\NNskel =(\NNskel_1,\dots,\NNskel_{3N+1}) \in \R^{3N+1}$ let $\NNfct \in C([\timeZero,\timeOne],\R)$ be given by $\NNfct(x) = \NNskel_{3N+1} + \sum_{j=1}^{N} \NNskel_{2N+j} \max\{\NNskel_jx+\NNskel_{N+j},0\}$, let $\target \in C([\timeZero,\timeOne],\R)$ be affine, let $\Loss \in C(\R^{3N+1},\R)$ be given by $\Loss(\NNskel) = \int_{\timeZero}^{\timeOne} ( \NNfct(x) - \target(x) )^2 \, dx$, let $\Grad \colon \R^{3N+1} \rightarrow \R^{3N+1}$ be the left gradient of $\Loss$, and let $(\SGDstep{k})_{(k,\stepsize,\NNskel) \in \N_0 \times (0,\infty) \times \R^{3N+1}} \subseteq \R^{3N+1}$ be given by $\SGDstep{0} = \NNskel$ and $\SGDstep{k+1} = \SGDstep{k} - \stepsize \Grad(\SGDstep{k})$.
 Then, for Lebesgue almost all $\stepsize \in (0,\infty)$ and Lebesgue almost all

 it holds that $\lim_{k \rightarrow \infty} \Loss(\SGDstep{k}) = 0$. \end{theorem}

-We remark that the conclusion of \cref{intro_convergence_thrm} is void if the target function $\target$ is constant.
+We remark that the conclusion of Theorem \ref{intro_convergence_thrm} is void if the target function $\target$ is constant.
 In this case, every critical point of $\Loss$ is a global minimum and there is nothing to prove; \cite{CheJenRieRos2022}.

-\subsubsection{Structure}
+\subsection{Structure}

 The remainder of this article is structured as follows.
-In \cref{section_center_manifold}, we state our variant of the center-stable manifold theorem and deduce \cref{intro_center_manifold_thrm}. \cref{section_network_training} introduces the shallow ReLU network framework and begins with constructing the previously mentioned modification of the gradient of the loss function.
-Then, \cref{section_nondegenerate} is devoted to almost everywhere non-degeneracy of the Jacobian of the modified gradient descent map, and \cref{section_strictness} deals with strictness of saddle points.
-In \cref{section_convergence}, we deduce \cref{intro_convergence_thrm}.
-Finally, \cref{section_proof_center_manifold_thrm} contains the proof of the center-stable manifold theorem.
+In Section \ref{section_center_manifold}, we state our variant of the center-stable manifold theorem and deduce Theorem \ref{intro_center_manifold_thrm}.
+We explore applications of Theorem \ref{intro_center_manifold_thrm} in Section \ref{section_applications}.
+Section \ref{section_network_training} examines the shallow ReLU network framework as a particular example and concludes with proving Theorem \ref{intro_convergence_thrm}.
+The results for ReLU networks are extended to leaky ReLU networks in Section \ref{leaky_section_network_training}.
+Finally, Section \ref{section_proof_center_manifold_thrm} contains the proof of the center-stable manifold theorem.